Filipe Soares (footballer, born 1999)

-Filipe Miguel Barros Soares (born 20 May 1999) is a Portuguese professional footballer who plays for Super League Greece club PAOK FC as a central or attacking midfielder.
+Filipe Miguel Barros Soares (born 20 May 1999) is a Portuguese professional footballer who plays as a central or attacking midfielder for Primeira Liga club Nacional.

 Club career

 Benfica

 Born in Lisbon, Soares joined S.L.
 Benfica's youth academy in at the age of 8.
 On 19 February 2017, still a junior, he made his senior debut with the reserve team, coming on as a late substitute in a 2–1 home win against S.C.
-Freamunde for the LigaPro.
+Freamunde in the LigaPro.

 Estoril and Moreirense

 In July 2018, Soares signed with G.D.
 Estoril Praia also of the second division.
 He moved to the Primeira Liga one year later, agreeing to a five-year contract at Moreirense FC.

 Soares played his first match in the Portuguese top flight on 11 August 2019, featuring 28 minutes in the 3–1 away loss to S.C.
 Braga before being stretchered off with an injury.
 He scored his first and second goals in the competition the following 2 February, in a 5–1 away victory over Gil Vicente FC.

 During his spell at the Parque de Jogos Comendador Joaquim de Almeida Freitas, Soares totalled 85 games, six goals and seven assists.